Chhattisgarh High Court

-The Chhattisgarh High Court is one of the High Courts in India located at Village Bodri, Bilaspur with jurisdiction over the state of Chhattisgarh.
-It was established on 1 November 2000 with the creation of the new state of Chhattisgarh upon the reorganisation of the state of Madhya Pradesh.
+The Chhattisgarh High Court is one of the High Courts of India, located in Village Bodri, Bilaspur, with jurisdiction over the state of Chhattisgarh.
+It was established on 1 November 2000 with the creation of the new state of Chhattisgarh following the reorganisation of the state of Madhya Pradesh.
 The Chhattisgarh High Court is the 19th High Court of India.

 Justice R. S. Garg was the first acting Chief Justice of the Chhattisgarh High Court.

-Judges
+Chief Justice and Judges

-The Chhattisgarh High Court sits at Bilaspur in the state of Chhattisgarh, and may have a maximum of 22 judges, of which 17 may be permanent and 5 may be additionally appointed.
-Currently, the high court has 14 judges.
+The Chhattisgarh High Court sits in Bilaspur in the state of Chhattisgarh, and may have a maximum of 22 judges, of whom 17 may be permanent and 5 may be additionally appointed.
+Currently, the High Court has 14 judges.